Mark Holden: 1996–2007: Marjac Productions, Australian Idol & The X Factor

 In 2004 Holden signed and managed Joel Turner, a beat-boxer from Idol.
 Credited to Joel Turner and the Modern Day Poets, their first single "These Kids" reached #1 on the ARIA Charts and achieved double platinum status.
 Their self-titled album was released in late 2004 was also certified platinum.
 In 2004, Holden recorded a live DVD titled Live at the George Ballroom.
 The DVD was produced by Drew Thompson and released in 2005 as a DVD + CD through Thompson Music.
-In 2004, Mark's family group, The Holdens, released their first CD, A Tribute to Tex Morton.
-The album featured songs made famous by the legendary country singer Tex Morton.

 In 2005, Holden appeared as a judge on the first season of The X Factor, along with John Reid and Kate Ceberano.
 The R&B group he mentored during the show, Random, went on to win, becoming the first group anywhere in the world to do so, then later got replaced by Guy Sebastian.

 On 14 June 2005 Holden was one of the guest hosts that stood in for Bert Newton on morning program Good Morning Australia (GMA).
 Both Australian Idol and GMA aired on Network Ten.

 By late 2005, Amorosi ended her 7-year contract with MarJac and signed with Ralph Carr Management, Sony BMG were in dispute with Holden regarding Delta Goodrem and Turner had requested to cease his contract with MarJac, involving Holden in a legal dispute to being 2006.

 In 2007, Holden featured in The Starter Wife and Pizza.
 Holden's radio career includes co-hosting The Drive Home with Cal Wilson while regular host Akmal Saleh was sick.
 He also hosted the short lived show in 2007, The Dicko, Holden and Chrissie Show on Nova FM.